 Growth Habit: Foxglove is a hardy plant which can grow up to 2m in height.
+It usually produces a rosette of large, fuzzy, grey-green leaves in the first year and flowers in the second.

 Flowers: The flowers are a tubular bell shaped which cluster at the top of the stem.
 Foxglove flowers come in a variety of mottled colours including white, yellow, purple or pink.
 These usually hang to one side of the spike.
 Flowering occurs over a long period from spring to autumn.

 Dispersal: Foxglove reproduces from seed and wind or water can transport these.
+Also spread by dumped garden waste.
+Bumblebees have increased their pollination and spread.

 Distribution: A garden escape which can be found growing naturally in many parts of Tasmania, particularly in damp and shady places.